Click the links in the table of contents below to take you to that section of the page:

 Tearing fibers can be an issue for materials with low surface strength -- usually paper, paperboard, and recycled corrugated cardboard.

-Tearing fibers (delaminating the surface) is an indication of lower strength in the surface compared to the 'breakaway' level of the tamper evident message (OPENED) in the tape.
+Delaminating the box surface is an indication of lower strength in the carton surface compared to the 'breakaway' level of the tamper evident message (OPENED) in the tape.

 Often, the culprit for paper-type products is high recycled content, which usually has a lower surface strength compared to virgin content.
 So one option is to change to packaging materials with a higher strength - those formulated with higher virgin content.